OpenKH/OpenKh/docs/ddd/file/lboard.md

 | 00     | Invisible
 | 01     | Empty Cloud (value not found in lboard.bin)
 | 02     | Starting Point
-| 03     | Purchasable Node
+| 03     | Purchasable Node (Stat)
-| 04     | Purchasable Node
+| 04     | Purchasable Node (Item)
 | 06     | Level Checkpoint
 | 07     | Secret (Green Question Mark)
-| 08     | Invisible
+| 08     | EOF node
 | 16     | Link Checkpoint
-| 17     | Secret (Green Question Mark)
+| 17     | Secret (Red Question Mark)
 | 26     | Item Checkpoint

 ### Unknown 1

-Appears related to Secret nodes.
+Related to Red Secret nodes.
 If 03, turns the question mark red.
 If any value other than 03 or 00, turns the question mark purple

 The following are the 4 nodes in lboard.bin where this byte is nonzero